Kathua rape and murder case: Reactions

 The rape and murder made headlines in India when the charges were filed in April.
 The rape and murder drew widespread condemnation.
 On 18 January opposition parties in Jammu and Kashmir staged a walkout from the Legislative Assembly in protest of the incident.
 Various protests have been held across Jammu and Kashmir.

 Jammu and Kashmir Chief Minister Mehbooba Mufti stated that the investigation would be carried out quickly.
 Mufti also stated that the death penalty would be made mandatory for individuals convicted of raping a minor.
-Maneka Gandhi, the Indian Minister of Women and Child Development, also expressed support for the death penalty in cases of child rape, and stated that her ministry would move a Cabinet note to amend The Protection of Children from Sexual Offenses Act act.
-Advocate Deepika Singh Rajawat took over the trail pro-bono for the victims family.
+Maneka Gandhi, the Indian Minister of Women and Child Development, also expressed support for the death penalty in cases of child rape, and stated that her ministry would move a Cabinet note to amend The Protection of Children from Sexual Offenses Act.
+Advocate Deepika Singh Rajawat took over the trial pro-bono for the victims family.

 On 13 April 2018, the Prime Minister of India, Narendra Modi, as well as the Supreme Court of India, made statements condemning the incident and said justice would be ensured.
 United Nations Secretary-General António Guterres stated that the "guilty must be held responsible" and described the incident as "horrific".
 The United Nations also expressed hopes that authorities will bring perpetrators to justice.

-A number of celebrities and prominent politicians voiced anger over the incident.
+Several celebrities and prominent politicians voiced anger over the incident.
 On 12 April 2018, a candlelight march was held at India Gate, New Delhi.
 It was attended by Indian National Congress leaders including Rahul Gandhi, Sonia Gandhi, Ghulam Nabi Azad, and Priyanka Gandhi.
 An FIR has been filed against lawyers protesting in support of Hindu Ekta Manch.
 An assistant manager working for Kotak Mahindra Bank in Kerala, generated outrage on social media for condoning the rape on Facebook, and stating "it is better that [Asifa is] killed now otherwise she would have been a bomb tomorrow".
 He was later fired by the bank.

 Due to the Kathua rape case and Unnao rape case incidents coming to the limelight in the national discourse at the same time, joint protests for both the incidents were carried out together in various parts of the country such as Mumbai, Chennai, Kolkata and New Delhi.

 Former minister, Harsh Dev Singh, led protests by the Panthers Party, demanding an independent CBI probe into the matter, that was refused by Chief Minister Mehbooba Mufti.